wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/02-scaffolding-a-new-block.md

 *   The `build` directory is where the final deployable build of the block will go.
 This is the code that powers the block when it's used in the editor.
 You should never need to touch this directory or any of the files in it directly.
 *   The `node_modules` directory is where all the modules that the build process depends on live.
 These are also known as the project dependencies.
 Again you will in all likelihood never look in here.
 *   The `src` directory is where you will spend most of your time.
-This is the directory that contains the files that you will work with to create the markup and the functionality of your block which are ultimately compiled into the `build` directory.
+This is the directory that contains the files that you will work with to create the markup and the functionality of your block.
+These are ultimately compiled into the code in the `build` directory.

 Following those three directories are a number of files.